1970 Bhola cyclone: Preparations

-There is some question as to how much of the information about the cyclone said to have been received by Indian weather authorities was transmitted to East Pakistan authorities.
+There are some questions as to how much of the information about the cyclone said to have been received by Indian weather authorities was transmitted to East Pakistan authorities.
 This is because the Indian and East Pakistani weather services may not have shared information given the Indo-Pakistani friction at the time.
 A large part of the population was reportedly taken by surprise by the storm.
 There were indications that East Pakistan's storm warning system was not used properly.
 The Pakistan Meteorological Department issued a report calling for "danger preparedness" in the vulnerable coastal regions during the day on 12 November.
 As the storm neared the coast, a "great danger signal" was broadcast on Radio Pakistan.
 Survivors later said that this meant little to them, but that they had recognised a No. 1 warning signal as representing the greatest possible threat.

-Following two previously destructive cyclones in October 1960 which killed at least 16,000 people in East Pakistan, the Pakistani central government contacted the American government for assistance in developing a system to avert future disasters.
+Following two previously destructive cyclones in October 1960, which killed at least 16,000 people in East Pakistan, the Pakistani central government contacted the American government for assistance in developing a system to avert future disasters.
 Gordon Dunn, the director of the National Hurricane Center at the time, carried out a detailed study and submitted his report in 1961.
-However, the central government did not carry out all of the recommendations Dunn had listed.
+However, the central government did not carry out all the recommendations Dunn had listed.